lynnfaraday/aresmush.com/tutorials/config/fs3skills_chargen.md

 FS3 lets you assign starting skills and specialties for different groups.
 For example, you may want to ensure that people from a certain colony all start with a particular language, or that people in a certain position start with certain professional skills.
 As with the rating limits, these are soft targets.
 The app command status will have a warning if any starting skills are missing or too low.

-{% note %}
+{% tip %}
-If you don't want any starting skills, set this to an empty hash value: `{}`.
-Don't just leave it blank.
+Despite the word 'skills' in the name, you can also include attributes, languages, and advantages under `skills`.
-{% endnote %}
+{% endtip %}

 {% tip %}
-Despite the word 'skills' in the name, you can also include attributes and advantages under `skills`.
+Make sure you allocate enough free language points in chargen to cover rating 3 (Fluent) in each starting language, otherwise the languages will count towards a character's Ability Point total.
 {% endtip %}

 ### Group Skills